MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-operate-my-service.md

 The Teams service has multiple settings that can be configured tenant-wide.
 Changes made to the tenant settings affect all users who have been enabled for Teams.
-For a detailed list of these settings, see [Turn on Microsoft Teams features in your Office 365 organization](enable-features-office-365.md).
+For a detailed list of these settings, see [Manage Microsoft Teams features in your Office 365 organization](enable-features-office-365.md).

 ### User administration